yangxinsci1993/yangxinsci1993.github.io/_pages/about.md

 # 🔥 News
+- *2022.09*: I start my new work as a postdoctoral associate in Koch Institute for Integrative Cancer Research at MIT.
 - *2022.09*: &nbsp;🎉🎉 Our paper (as first author) was accepted by *Nature Communication*.
 Special thanks to Dr. Huang’s supervise, and Dr. Houk and Dr. Liu’s cooperation in mechanism calculation, and Dr. Wu Jie for his valuable comments on synthesis.
 - *2022.06*: &nbsp;🎉🎉 Our paper (as first author) was accepted by *Journal of Agricultural and Food Chemistry*.
 - *2022.05*: &nbsp;🎉🎉 Our paper (as first author) was accepted by *Foods*.